COMP3170-25s1/comp3170-assignment1-framework/README.md

 |0|0|1|0|
 |0|0|0|1|

+Is 2 world units in width and height, and positioned at coordinate (2,3) in world space.
+You can think of 1 world unit as equivalent to 1 metre.

 ### Cactus – Mesh (5%)
 Create a cactus mesh with two branches.
 The cactus should be at least 1 world unit tall.